 Our 5 days of riding were just fantastic.
 The roads and bike paths were in excellent shape throughout the ride.
 The few times we rode in traffic, the cars were few and courteous.
 We very much enjoyed the initial ride around Kyoto, in fact, we cycled a bit longer than scheduled just to explore more of the city.
 Japan is so green!
 I loved seeing the many shades of green- the rice fields, persimmon orchards, lush hills and flora I haven’t seen before.
 The persimmons bought at roadside stands were delicious.
 Traveling by bike is such a wonderful way to visit the temples, the historic and cultural sights in Japan.
 I admit we wimped out of the last leg/climb to Mount Koya and took the train.
 I love trains so it was a treat and easy to negotiate.

-Being an old fart and technologically challenged, my daughter did most of the navigating with the wahoo.
+Being an old fart and technologically challenged, my daughter did most of the navigating with the Wahoo ELEMNT.
 However, she struggled with a bad cold during the ride and opted out of the last day of our ride.
-I have to admit I am proud of figuring out the ride without her help with the wahoo.
-If I can handle the wahoo device, it’ll be a walk in the park for anyone else!
+I have to admit I am proud of figuring out Wahoo without her help.
+If I can handle the Wahoo device, it’ll be a walk in the park for anyone else!

 I thought I would lose some weight on this ride but I did not.
 I blame Grasshopper.
 The accommodations were great, from the mountain town of Yoshino with hot springs bath to the Inn within a Buddhist temple in Koyasan-they couldn’t have been better.
 The food provided at the hotels was delicious and plentiful.
 So be careful, or you’ll actually put on a pound or two.
 Really I travel to eat so I was not disappointed with the many feasts provided.
 Unlike what I’m used to in convenience stores back at home, the many stores we encountered carry healthy, tasty snacks, and there seemed to be beverage vending machines around every corner.